 Straightness — The geometric tolerance applied to an axis or surface element which is designed to be perfectly straight.
 It may be applied to a surface (individual elements) or a feature of size (axis or centerplane).

 Symmetry — The geometric tolerance used to control the median points of all opposed elements of two or more feature surfaces to be congruent with a datum axis or plane.
 It is commonly misused; usually position will suffice.
+It was deleted in the newest ASME revision (2018).

 Tolerance zone — The imaginary area or region that the actual surface, axis, or centerplane is allowed to vary within.
 A tolerance zone can be cylindrical (if a diameter symbol is given) or two parallel planes.